 My Fitbit has been the best (it was a gift from my husband two birthdays ago).
 It helps me track sleep, steps, heart rate and much more.
 I also now have the time (I am not a watch wearer).
 If you want to work on your health a little more in 2023, I recommend putting this on your list.

 Games are a family friendly idea and great for the school holidays and keeping older kids busy in the early evening.

 We have enjoyed our eight-year-old being old enough for many games we played as children.
 Super charged tip here: Whenever they are on special, grab a couple, they are great to have in the cupboard for last minute kids birthday gifts.

 Ideas (there are way too many to list):

 The sky is the limit as far as ideas for this.
 There are reading boxes, self-care boxes, date boxes, specific hobby boxes and much more.
 Educational boxes are a favourite for the littler ones on your list.
 What you have available will depend on your area.

 Have a think about your giftee, or your own, hobbies and see what ideas you can come up with.

 As a busy mama with four small children, I love Christian devotionals and colouring.
 This is not something I have much time to sit down and do alone.
 But I have been doing it alongside the children as they colour.
 It’s a win-win.
-My seven year old loves it when I let him use my special pencils and colouring pens.
+My eight year old loves it when I let him use my special pencils and colouring pens.
 It’s a nice mama-kid date idea.